-We may be unable to continue commercialization and continue development of MelaFind® enhancements or other products without additional funding.
+We may be unable to continue commercialization and continue development of MelaFind®enhancements or other products without additional funding.

-As of December 31, 2013, we had approximately \$3.8 million in cash and cash equivalents and cash used in operations for the year ended December 31, 2013 was approximately \$19.4 million.
-Our total liabilities at December 31, 2013 were approximately \$5.8 million.
+As of June 30, 2014, we had approximately \$4.2 million in cash and cash equivalents, which does not include \$14.0 million in net proceeds that we received in our recently completed private placement of Series B Preferred Stock, Debentures and Warrants, and cash used in operations for the six months ended June 30, 2014 was approximately \$11.0 million.
+Our total liabilities at June 30, 2014 were approximately \$5.3 million.
 We expect to incur significant losses for the foreseeable future and may not achieve operating profits or positive cash flows from operations.
-Furthermore, under the terms of our recently completed financing of our Series A Convertible Preferred Stock, we are prohibited from selling any shares of our common stock or securities convertible into shares of common stock until the later of July 31, 2014 or 2 months after the registration statement, of which this prospectus forms a part, is declared effective by the SEC.
-The Company's ability to fund its operations is not assured and will be impacted by market acceptance of MelaFind[®], cost cutting measures that are in place currently or may be put into place in the future and our ability to raise capital.
-We anticipate that long-term we will need to raise additional funds to broaden the commercialization and awareness of MelaFind[®], including implementing our refocused marketing strategy focusing on the key institutions, opinion leaders and dermatologists who treat many of the patients at high risk for melanoma.
-The timing and amount of any additional funding the Company may require will be affected by the commercial success of its MelaFind[®] product.
+Furthermore, under the terms of our recently completed private placement of our Series B Preferred Stock, Debentures and Warrants, we are prohibited from selling any (i) shares of our common stock or securities convertible into shares of common stock until ninety (90) days after the registration statement, of which this prospectus forms a part, is declared effective by the SEC or (ii) effecting or entering into an agreement to effect any issuance of common stock or securities convertible into shares of common stock (or a combination of units thereof) involving a variable rate transaction until twelve (12) months after the registration statement, of which this prospectus forms a part, is declared effective by the SEC.
+Our ability to fund our operations is not assured and will be impacted by market acceptance of MelaFind®, cost cutting measures that are in place currently or may be put into place in the future and our ability to raise capital.
+We anticipate that long-term we will need to raise additional funds to broaden the commercialization and awareness of MelaFind®, including implementing our refocused marketing strategy focusing on the key institutions, opinion leaders and dermatologists who treat many of the patients at high risk for melanoma.
+The timing and amount of any additional funding we may require will be affected by the commercial success of our MelaFind® product.
 The amount of funding we will need will depend on many factors, including:

-- the cost of commercialization activities, including medical, marketing and sales expenses, contract manufacturing and inventory expenses and support of the current domestic direct sales force and conducting activities in Germany; - the cost of transitioning our operations and implementing a refocused marketing strategy; - sales of MelaFind[®] units; - the amount of direct payments we are able to obtain from physicians utilizing MelaFind®; - the costs of maintaining regulatory approval; - reimbursement amounts for the use of MelaFind[®] that physicians are able to obtain from Medicare and third party payers; - · the success of our research and development efforts in product creation and enhancement, and meeting competitive services and technologies; - the schedule, costs and results of any clinical trials and studies, including the Post-Approval Study; - the costs of maintaining inventory and other manufacturing expenses and write downs of obsolete inventory; - our ability to establish and maintain any collaborative, licensing or other arrangements, and the terms and timing of any such arrangements; - · the costs involved in defending any patent infringement actions or other litigation claims brought against us by third parties; and - the costs of filing, prosecuting, defending and enforcing any patent claims and other rights.
+- the cost of commercialization activities, including medical, marketing and sales expenses, contract manufacturing and inventory expenses and support of the current domestic direct sales force and conducting activities in Germany; - the cost of transitioning our operations and implementing a refocused marketing strategy; - sales of MelaFind® units; - the amount of direct payments we are able to obtain from physicians utilizing MelaFind®; - the costs of maintaining regulatory approval; - · reimbursement amounts for the use of MelaFind® that physicians are able to obtain from Medicare and third party payers; - · the success of our research and development efforts in product creation and enhancement, and meeting competitive services and technologies; - the schedule, costs and results of any clinical trials and studies, including the PAS; - the costs of maintaining inventory and other manufacturing expenses and write downs of obsolete inventory; - our ability to establish and maintain any collaborative, licensing or other arrangements, and the terms and timing of any such arrangements; - the costs involved in defending any patent infringement actions or other litigation claims brought against us by third parties; and - the costs of filing, prosecuting, defending and enforcing any patent claims and other rights.